Crooked Flower: Musical career

 Formed by musicians seeking to develop upon past collaborations, Crooked Flower's first recordings were done in Green Day's Jingletown Studios and engineered by Lee Bothwick, known for his work with NOFX and Machine Head (band).
 It was at this time that they developed a relationship with producer Gordon Brislawn, known for his work with Herbie Herbert and The Expendables (American band).
 Out of the Jingletown sessions came their debut EP, Between Two Stars which caught the attention of community radio station KUBU-LP DJ, Mike Lidskin.
 Consequently, he awarded them the stations 2015 'Song of the Year' award for their song 'Too Broke to Fix' and the 'Concert of the Year' award for a performance in September of the same year.
 In conjunction with this the band released their first music videos for the tracks 'Too Broke to Fix' and 'Between Two Stars'.

 In 2015 the band returned once more to the studio, to record once more with Lee Bothwick and Gordon Brislawn.
-These sessions, in conjunction with four tracks from Between Two Stars would go on to become the End of the Rainbow record, the band's debut full length.
+These sessions, in conjunction with four tracks from Between Two Stars would go on to become the End of the Rainbow, the band's debut full length record.
 To promote the record the band continued their tradition of promotional videos, this time for the tracks 'Fire' and 'No More'.
-Regular studio trips led to the rapid conception of two more records, The Moon, Anyway and On My Mind both of which were released in 2017.
+Regular studio trips led to the rapid conception of two more records, The Moon, Anyway and On My Mind, both of which were released in 2017.
 This was accompanied by the band's first touring experience from which the band captured archival footage for future release.
 These live performances grew into multiple live videos released in 2018, including 'Came To Me In Dreams' which has since cleared 50,000 views on YouTube.